TCL 6-Series (R635)

 - THX Certified Game Mode

 - Capped at 1440p for 120Hz games

 - SDR color a bit off

-TCL’s 2020 6-Series (R635) is capable of providing astonishingly good picture quality while seriously undercutting the competition in price.
+TCL’s 2020 6-Series (R635) is capable of providing astonishingly good picture quality while seriously undercutting the competition in price, making it worthy to remain as one of the best TVs under $1000 this year.
 But you’re going to have to work for it.

 The latest in a three-year run at being the best value in 4K HDR TV, the 2020 TCL 6-Series adds Mini-LED backlight technology, gamer-friendly features, and Roku TV, which combine to offer performance not seen before in a 65-inch TV costing $900, or a 55-inch model costing $650.
 In fact, I’d argue that, based on performance alone, the new 6-Series is the best case yet that you need not spend a penny over $1,000 to get an outstanding TV.

 The only problem is that the 6-Series, just like the 2019 5-Series TV, requires jumping through enough picture settings hoops that I worry many people may not get to experience the best it has to offer.
 Year after year, TV manufacturers point to research that indicates most people don’t change the picture settings on their TVs after purchase, and in the case of the 6-Series, that could leave many users getting a fraction of the performance of which this TV is capable.